elastic/kibana/rfcs/text/0006_lifecycle_unblocked.md

 # Summary

-Prevent plugin lifecycle functions from blocking Kibana startup
+Prevent plugin lifecycle methods from blocking Kibana startup by making the following changes:

-# Basic example

-If the proposal involves a new or changed API, include a basic code example.
-Omit this section if it's not applicable.
+1. Synchronous lifecycle methods
+2. Synchronous context provider functions
+3. Core should not expose API's as observables

 # Motivation
-We should make it impossible for a single plugin lifecycle function to stall all of kibana.

-### Background:
-Plugin lifecycle functions are async (promise-returning) functions.
+Plugin lifecycle methods and context provider functions are async (promise-returning) functions.
 Core runs these functions in series and waits for each plugin's lifecycle function to resolve before calling the next.
 This allows plugins to depend on the API's returned from other plugins.

+With the current design, a single lifecycle method or context provider that blocks will block all of Kibana from starting up.

+We should make it impossible for a single plugin lifecycle function to stall all of kibana.

 # Detailed design

+### 1. Synchronous lifecycle methods
-1. Lifecycle functions are synchronous functions, they can perform asynchronous operations but Core doesn't wait for these to complete.
+Lifecycle methods are synchronous functions, they can perform asynchronous operations but Core doesn't wait for these to complete.
+This guarantees that no plugin lifecycle function can block other plugins or core from starting up.

-2. Context provider functions are synchronous functions.

-3. A new Plugin Lifecycle Context is introduced for exposing API's to plugins.

-4. Core only exposes it's API's through the Plugin Lifecycle Context.

-5. Plugins register their API's with the Plugin Lifecycle Context in order to expose functionality to other plugins.

-### 1. Synchronous lifecycle functions
-### 2. Synchronous Context provider functions
+### 2. Synchronous Context Provider functions
+Making context provider functions synchronous guarantees that a context handler will never be blocked by registered context providers.
+They can expose asynchronous API's which could potentially have blocking behaviour.

 ```ts
 export type IContextProvider<